2/22/2024

 John Dunn

 We start with the FVS side.
-We're seeing the chassis coming through, so we don't have that significant issue we had about a year ago.
+We're seeing the chassis coming through.
+So we don't have that significant issue we had about a year ago.
 It's getting the customers to really reengage.
-And as John mentioned, especially in partial, it's been lighter than we had hoped.
+And as John mentioned, especially in parcel, it's been lighter than we had hoped.
 And we monitor that closely.
 So to be very clear, the limiting factor isn't chassis availability.
 It's really getting the customers to get reengaged.
-From the other side of the business, we have the FVS side.
-The chassis are flowing and we're doing our work on them and getting them to dealers.
+From the other side of the business, we have the SD side.
+The chassis are flowing, and we're doing our work on them and getting them to dealers.
 It's also not an issue right now with chassis at a significant level.

 speaker

 Fantastic.
 Maybe one last one for me.
-Given the relatively strong pre-cash we've got, that's going to continue here in 2024 and pretty much no debt, do you have any feel for, John, John, the ability of shift or the desire to expand through M&A to get some more scale in some businesses or expanding to some new products from the truck buy side?
-Any feel you can get for us for M&A given your relative strength versus some other folks who might be a little bit more subscale would be appreciated.
+Given the relatively strong cash we've got that's going to continue here in 24 and pretty much no debt, Do you have any feel for John Dunn, the ability of shift or the desire to expand through M&A to get some more scale in some of these businesses or expanding to some new products from the truck buyer side?
+Any feel you can get for us for M&A given your relative strength versus some other folks who might be a little bit more sub-scale would be appreciated.

 speaker